-Oscilloscope Laboratories announced this past week that director Sophia Takal’s Always Shine will be available as both DVD and Blu-ray product selections on Mar.
-7.
+Oscilloscope Laboratories announced this past week that video essayist-turned-writer/director Kogonada will see his award-winning film, Columbus, available as both DVD and Blu-ray product offerings on Mar.
+26.

 The ARR comes in at a long-in-the-tooth 599 days and domestic ticket sales generated from the film’s arthouse run were right at $1 million, which is an impressive number for a film festival entry.

 Columbus debuted at Sundance in 1997, traveled the world throughout 1997 and into early 1998.
 In the middle of that road trip there was a limited arthouse theatrical run that began in early August of 1997 and, largely through word-of-mouth, was extended again and again until early November of that year.

 Oscilloscope, savvy to such events, worked on acquiring home entertainment distribution rights … and succeeded.

 OK, we are going to give away a trade secret right up front here.
 If you see the name “Parker Posey” in an independent film it is a sign the film in question is one worth seeing.
 Any indie filmmaker that is lucky enough to have her sign on — even if the role is minor (a couple of days on the set and gone) — means that they’ve found the lucky penny; their film is blessed by a muse … and film-goers in the know look for these little films with Parker Posey.

 The same holds true for genre films … fans of those are drawn like moths to a flickering flame if they see Debbie Rochon’s name in the credits.